 A 53-year-old man presents to the urgent care clinic.
 He reports difficulty with standing and walking due to muscle weakness that started a week ago.
 The weakness is now beginning to affect his arms.
 He cannot recall any inciting factors such as drug use or toxin exposure.
 He has otherwise been in good health, apart from a minor respiratory illness several weeks ago.
 Analysis of the cerebrospinal fluid shows elevated protein level with normal white blood cell count.
-Which of the following neurological disorders shares the most similar pathologic mechanism as the disorder most likely responsible for this patient’s symptoms?
+This patient’s disorder shares a similar pathophysiology with which of the following other neurological disorders?

 Guillain-Barré syndrome is named after two neurologists- Georges Guillain and Jean Barré, and it’s a demyelinating disease of the peripheral nervous system, which includes all of the neurons that extend beyond the brain and the spinal cord.

 Guillain-Barré, or GBS for short, is also called acute inflammatory demyelinating polyneuropathy.

 Neurons are made up of three main parts.

 The dendrites, which are little branches that receive signals from other neurons, the soma or cell body, which has all of the neuron’s main organelles, and the axon, which transmits the signal to the next neuron in the series.

 Myelin is the protective sheath that surrounds the axons of the peripheral neurons, allowing them to quickly send electrical impulses.